 Like many of the other hill stations, Mahabaleshwar too served as a summer get away for the Britishers during the uncomfortable scorching summer periods.
 Mahabaleshwar literally translates to ‘God of Great Power’.
 It is also popularly called the ‘Land of Five Rivers' at it is at this point that the rivers Venna, Gayatri, Savitri, Koyna and Krishna originate.

-Situated at a dizzying altitude of around 4,450 feet, this tourist destination covers a small expanse of around 150 sq. km.
-It is close to the major metros like Mumbai and Pune, only 220 km and 180 km away respectively – thus serving as a perfect retreat from the crazy city life.
+Situated at a dizzying altitude of around 4,718 ft, this tourist destination covers a small expanse of around 150 sq km.
+It is close to the major metros Mumbai and Pune, 264 km and 117 km away, respectively; thus serving as a perfect retreat from the crazy city life.

 Mahabaleshwar - The 'Green' Side

 The forests of Mahabaleshwar are replete with precious medicinal and ayurvedic plants.
 The fauna consists of the Bulbul, Foxes, Deers and Bisons.
-The climate at Mahabaleshwar is supposed to be so pure and abundant with freshly produced oxygen, that patients recuperating with their health are advised to spend their time here, to recover better and sooner.
+The climate at Mahabaleshwar is supposed to be so pure and abundant with fresh air that patients recuperating from their health are advised to spend their time here, to recover better and sooner.

 Mahabaleshwar - A Tourist's Paradise

 Mahabaleshwar is a tourist's paradise.
 Everyone deserves a break after a hectic week of monotonous work.
 Pack your bags and drive down to Mahabaleshwar.
 Let the cool air and the bewitching sites seduce you into a pleasurable relaxation.
 Whether you are visiting the place for the first time, or are a frequent traveller, Mahabaleshwar will continue to surprise you every time you come here.
 It is unpardonable to miss out on the beautiful get away this hill station is.